QuantumKitHub/MPSKit.jl/docs/src/man/algorithms.md

 ## quasiparticle excitations

-We export code that implements the quasiparticle excitation ansatz (ref) for finite and infinite systems.
+We export code that implements the [quasiparticle excitation ansatz](https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.111.080401) for finite and infinite systems.
 For example, the following calculates the haldane gap for spin-1 heisenberg.

 ```julia